-Almost immediately, he got into drinking-related trouble, and the Frankfort cops were in and out of her house, once walking in while she has having dinner with her husband without a search warrant.
+Almost immediately, he got into drinking-related trouble, and the Frankfort cops were in and out of her house, once walking in, while she was having dinner with her husband, without a search warrant.
 Until this point in her life, Vandenberg had never had dealings with the police.
 She had retired to Frankfort after a career as a medical technologist.
 She was a devoted volunteer at the hospital, played bridge, and served as the president of the Periwinkle Garden Club.
 Also a silversmith, she donated her works to the Crystal Lake Art Center annual fundraiser.

 On a warm evening on August 3, 2009, her grandson, whose license was suspended, told her he was going to take the car and rev it up in a private driveway to recharge the battery.
 She found out later that he really intended to drive into town to buy cigarettes.